Exis10tial/Material-Point-Method-in-Godot/README.md

 Window Size is 1152 by 648
 Graivity is 9.8
 Particle count is 100
-Frames is steady 20
+Frames is 20-21
 Active Constitutive-Model is Neo-Hookean

-Just checking at 100 particles..
+Just checking how it looks from the previous amount of particles(8) at 100 particles..